cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 CONCAT(str1,str2) defines a concatenation function that depends on the application scenario.
-In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow ordered concatenation SHALL BE used, i.e. CONCAT(str1,str2) == oCAT(str1,str2).
+In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is not enforced by the protocol flow, ordered concatenation SHALL BE used, i.e. CONCAT(str1,str2) == oCAT(str1,str2).

 In settings with defined initiator and responder roles CONCAT(str1,str2) SHALL BE defined as unordered concatenation: CONCAT(str1,str2) == str1 \|\| str2.

-With len(S) we denote the number of octets in a string S.

-Finally, we let nil represent an empty octet string, i.e., len(nil) = 0.
+With len(S) we denote the number of octets in a string S, and we let nil represent an empty octet string, i.e., len(nil) = 0.

 With prepend_len(octet_string) we denote the octet sequence that is obtained from prepending the length of the octet string as an utf-8 string to the byte sequence itself.
 This will prepend one